FastNetMon/fastnetmon_ecmp_announces/README.md

 # Intro
-This tool offers an option to annonce multiple BGP routes with different next hop to implement ECMP load balancing
+This tool offers an option to annonce multiple BGP routes with different next hop to implement ECMP load balancing.

 To use this guide you need to have configured BGP connection.
 Please follow official [guide](https://fastnetmon.com/docs-fnm-advanced/fastnetmon-bgp-unicast-configuration/) for it.